ropensci-archive/roweb2/content/blog/2020-05-19-covid-19-open-data/index.md

 Although people rarely develop new research entirely on open data, these datasets provide an opportunity to reproduce and validate existing results, improve models, and be combined with other data to generate new syntheses.
 The open science movement has been growing for over a decade and all of that interest has surfaced numerous databases and repositories.
 The growing interest in reproducibility has also led to the creation of a plethora of open source software to access such data. rOpenSci's core mission is to develop such tools and to date we have built over 120 robust data-access packages.
-Although it is impossible to thoroughly quantify the amount of data available through rOpenSci's packages, some of the stats we are able to glean are impressive. eBird offers up 700 million observations, Crossref has 108 million records of scholarly works which include articles and books, Dryad makes available 13 terabytes of data associated with published papers, and GBIF has over 1.3 billion records of species worldwide.
+These packages provide access to an impressive variety and quantity of data:

-We hope that this post and list of tools provides inspiration for you to explore new data sources and chapter ideas.
+eBird offers up 700 million observations, Crossref has 108 million records of scholarly works which include articles and books, Dryad makes available 13 terabytes of data associated with published papers, and GBIF has over 1.3 billion records of species worldwide.

-Many of rOpenSci's tools are developed by practicing scientists and have strong communities behind them.
+We hope that this post and these tools provide inspiration for you to explore new data sources and research topics.

 ### Data sources for your research

-We invited a few university faculty and researchers to highlight some sources of open data for research in their fields.
+Many of rOpenSci's tools are developed by practicing scientists and have strong communities behind them.
+We invited university faculty from our community of developer-researchers to highlight sources of open data for research in their fields.

 #### Climate and weather